-I also investigate the effects on other outcomes in Table 18.
+tential channels, I also investigate the effects on other outcomes in Table 18.
 In the first column, the outcome variable is supervision completion.
 Possible supervision outcomes are discharge, revocation, interstate, and death.
-Supervision completion is defined as discharge over the entire sample excluding death or interstate supervision.26 Under the IV regression, a visited person has a 14% point higher chance of successful completion and one visit per month increases the completion rate by 6% points.
+Supervision completion is defined as discharge over the entire sample excluding death or interstate supervision.27 Under the IV regression, a visited person has a 20.2% point higher chance of successful completion and one visit per month increases the completion rate by 8.4% points.

-Similarly, visitation has a positive effect on employment.
-It increases the chance of being employed after release by 32.1% points.
+Similarly, visitation has a positive effect on employment.28 It increases the chance of being employed after release by 32.4% points.
 I also use a measure of employment status at three months and six months from release.
 Excluding those who are caught by the time, visitation increases the chance of being employed at both points in time.
-Conditional on not being incarcerated, visited prisoners are 15.9% points and 13.0% points more likely to be working at three and six months from release.
+Conditional on not being incarcerated, visited prisoners are 16.4% points more likely to be working at three and six months from release.
 Hence, the results support a positive effect of visitation on employment status.

-26Although the sample consists of the prisoners released on supervision, it may not be the case when the cycle is for parole revocation.
+27Although the sample consists of the prisoners released on supervision, it may not be the case when the cycle is for parole revocation.
 Hence, only the cycles for the original sentence are used for the regression.